Search and rescue launched for 100 people missing in northeast India as flash flooding kills at least 14 | KRDO

 A “sudden cloudburst” over Lhonak Lake, in the northern part of the state, sent fast-moving torrents of water surging down the Teesta River in Sikkim’s Lachen valley, raising water levels 15-20 feet higher than normal, the Indian Army said in a statement.
 A cloudburst is a very sudden and destructive rainstorm.

-Video from the north of the state shows the muddy deluge rapidly overflowing the river and flooded houses caked in dirt and debris.
+Video from the north of the state shows the muddy deluge rapidly overflowing the river and flooded houses caked in dirt and debris, while images show search teams using excavators to uncover army vehicles buried deep in the mud.

+As search efforts continued Wednesday, the Indian Space Research Organization (ISRO) released dramatic images showing the volume of water which had been released from Lhonak Lake following the cloudburst.

+Lhonak Lake is a large glacial bullet-shaped water body that sits at the foot of a melting glacier.

 Among those unaccounted for are dozens of members of the Indian Army.
 A “massive” search and rescue operation to find the missing soldiers has been launched but efforts were hampered by “incessant rains” and flooding that had cut off roads and washed-out bridges, the army said.